pillargg/proxy/README.md

 ## Build

-The toolchain target `x86_64-unknown-linux-gnu` is required for AWS x86_64 processors.
+The toolchain target `x86_64-unknown-linux-gnu` is required to build for AWS x86_64 processors.

 ```sh
 rustup target add x86_64-unknown-linux-gnu